 Fast: if you are looking for a mocktail that can be made quickly, this recipe is a great choice.

-A perfect Fall colour: I love that it looks like a Fall colour, with a gorgeous brown/orange tinge.
+A perfect Fall color: I love that it looks like a Fall color, with a gorgeous brown/orange tinge.
 If you want to make it look even more in season, try garnishing with a dried citrus wheel.